 - Knowledge is power: if you understand what is typical for toddler behavior, it makes it easier to take it in stride (at least most of the time).
 If we know that they act irrationally and have little self-control, that helps us remain in control.

 - The “golden rule” still applies to grownups: it may sound simplistic but the old rule of “treat others how you would like to be treated” still applies to toddler-parent interactions (at least to some degree).
 We are modeling behavior for our kids with every action.
-If I yell at my toddler (which we all do from time to time), then we are modeling anger.
+If I yell at my toddler (which we all do from time to time), then we are modeling anger and emotional dysregulation.
 However, if the other 90% of the time, we model compassion, patience, and self-regulation, they will eventually learn this.

 - Set boundaries on behavior, not emotions.
 This one is huge!
 Toddlers do need boundaries.
 Positive parenting does not mean permissiveness.
 If we can separate out the emotion from the behavior, this type of boundary-setting becomes much easy.